kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 ## Introduction

-TODO: Summary of property animator

 If you've done any animations in UIKit you've probably used the UIView animation methods (`UIView.animate(withDuration:animations:)` and friends). `UIViewPropertyAnimator` is a new way to write animation code.
 It isn't a replacement for the existing API, nor is it objectively "better", but it does give you a lot of control that wasn't possible before.

 In this chapter you'll learn about the following new features that property animators give you access to:

-- Detailed control over animation timing
+- Detailed control over animation timing curves
+- A superior spring animation
 - Monitoring and altering of animation state
-- Pause, reverse and scrub animations
+- Pause, reverse and scrub animations or abandon them part-way through

-TODO: Places where using this would make sense
+The fine control over animation timing alone would make a property animator an improvement for your existing UIView animations, but where they really shine is when you are creating animations that aren't just fire-and-forget.
+If you're animating something in response to user gestures, or if you want the user to be able to grab an animating object and do something else with it, then property animators are your new best friend.

 ## Getting started